DuPage County Collaborative Law Attorneys

 Another benefit of collaborative law is that it is less stressful on everyone, especially children.
 Parents work together to create a parenting agreement, rather than battling in court.
 In addition, the family benefits from the help of professionals in child development, parenting, and financial matters.
 Other professionals, such as a conversation or divorce coach, or therapists, can also work with the family.
 They are neutral parties whose roles are to help everyone reach an agreement.

 Regardless of how you wish to resolve your family law case, our firm is committed to standing by you throughout the entirety of the matter.
 We will assess your situation and advise you on whether collaborative law is in line with your goals.
 To make an appointment, please call 630-871-1002 or contact us online.
-With offices in DuPage County, Cook County, and Kendall County, we offer convenient ways to consult with you.
+With offices in DuPage County and Kendall County, we offer convenient ways to consult with you.